rayyan-rafan/Sprint-4/README.md

 ## Setup Instructions

 ### 1. Clone the repository
+    ## Repository Structure Note

+During development, the Sprint 3 repository was cloned inside the Sprint 4 folder on the EC2 machine.
+Because of this, the project path on the server was:

+    ~/Sprint-4/Sprint-3

+The setup followed this structure:

     cd ~/Sprint-4
     git clone <repository-url>
     cd Sprint-3

+So all project commands such as Docker build, Git commands, deployment workflow changes, and README updates were executed from:

+    ~/Sprint-4/Sprint-3

+If someone clones the repository directly in a different location, they should simply run the same commands from their own repository root.

 ### 2. Create and activate virtual environment